fsantanna-uerj/serrapilheira/Submissao/final.md

 almost 100% of the time.
 Follows the general approach we employed to materialize this insight:

-- Enforcing that the program reaches an idle state after each reaction
+- Enforcing that the program reaches an idle state after each reaction.
-- Putting the device in standby mode whenever the program is idle
+- Putting the device in standby mode whenever the program is idle.
-- Awaking the program only from hardware interrupts on external stimuli
+- Awaking the program only from hardware interrupts on external stimuli.

 We described this approach in two work-in-progress papers, which we presented in June at LCTES'18 (Languages, Compilers, and Tools for Embedded Systems) and